We stand with Ukraine to help keep people safe. Join us

 How to stop adware on Android

-With malware, it’s often said that prevention is better than the cure.
-This is because some malware is able to interfere with or prevent you from installing or using anti-malware apps once it’s taken hold.
-To stop adware on Android and prevent it from ever occurring, make sure to invest in a high-quality antivirus like Clario.
+With malware, it’s often said that prevention is better than cure.
+This is because some malware can interfere with or prevent you from installing or using anti-malware apps once they take hold.
+To stop adware on Android and prevent it from ever occurring, make sure to invest in a high-quality anti-spyware solution.

 Protect yourself and be ad-free

 There’s nothing worse than realizing your phone is infected by malware.
-One minute you’re happily browsing, the next you’re frantically trying to find out how to remove adware so that your phone isn’t compromised.
-Hopefully, this article helped you to get rid of the adware that was plaguing your Android.
+One minute, you’re happily browsing; the next, you’re frantically trying to find out how to remove adware so your phone isn’t compromised.
+Hopefully, this article helped you get rid of the adware plaguing your Android.
+Don't forget to install Clario Anti Spy to make sure that the device is completely free of spyware and to minimize the risk of accidentally infecting it with adware going forward.

 Keep reading